markstringer-dti/markstringer-dti.github.io/dti.md

 We don't know what this new feature really is.
 Because we don't know what it is, we don't know what it involves.
 But we do know that in the three months before this new feature is supposed to be delivered.
 And in that time, we'd planned to deliver some other things.
 What is happening here is that my boss is trying to use commitment and consistency jujitsu to get some extra software done.
 This software is a change to what we've already planned.
 But that's fine.
 When we're using Agile, iterative methods, we accept change, even late in the day.

 But this "I promised this, so you promised this, so it has to happen" argument.
 Is also trying to avoid something.
-If we agree to do this new thing that we've "promised," we're going to have to not do something else.
+Let's say that we have "promised," this thing that we only just found out about.
+We're going to have to *not* do something else.
 And it's very possible that the other thing, the thing we're not going to do, has also been promised.
-Or, more likely (because I'm very careful, not to promise things unless I really have to) it's been discussed, it's been seen on plans, and so it's been taken by somebody to have been promised.
+I'm very careful, not to promise things unless I really have to.
+So more likley, it's been discussed, it's been seen on plans.
+What we will have said will be something like "this will be the next thing that we do, unless priorities change."
+But rest assured, what somebody will have heard is "we promised to deliver this by a certain date."

+What this boss really trying to do, is talk himself into a situation where he can have his cake and eat it.

 Fortunately, the boss in this case is a reasonable person.
 He acknowledges that we can't do both of these things at the same time.